Osam Sarfo Estephan's Blog

 And I wish that all people would just get along.

-If wands could be waved, and the world would be cured,
+If wands could be waved, and the

 I’d wave that big wand, you can be assured.